mysticmind/reversemarkdown-net/README.md

 * Supports all the established html tags like h1, h2, h3, h4, h5, h6, p, em, strong, i, b, blockquote, code, img, a, hr, li, ol, ul, table, tr, th, td, br
 * Can deal with nested lists
 * Github Flavoured Markdown conversion supported for br, pre and table.
 Use `var config = new ReverseMarkdown.Config(githubFlavoured:true);`.
 By default table will always be converted to Github flavored markdown immaterial of this flag.

+## Acknowledgements
+This library's initial implementation ideas were from the Ruby based Html to Markdown converter [ xijo/reverse_markdown](https://github.com/xijo/reverse_markdown).

 ## Copyright